Saying Yes to God Over and Over

 “I had no dream to do what I’m doing now, nor did I long for church leadership of any kind, but I really wanted to know God.” – Mark Varughese

-He served, again faithfully, his new church, while still working as a lawyer.
-But after two years, his new pastor Neil Smith dropped another risk to take into his lap, asking him to pray about joining the church not just as a volunteer but as a full-time staff.
+He served faithfully in his new church, while still working as a lawyer.
+But after two years, his new pastor Neil Smith dropped another risk into his lap, asking him to pray about joining the church not just as a volunteer but as a full-time staff.

 “It was easily the biggest decision of my life to that point,” Mark says, “but I felt God was in it.
-The wrestle of mind and heart, emotion and logic, call and career was very real.”
-With the counsel of his godly parents, Mark said yes, ’stepped out of the boat’, and in 2003, embarked on an adventure as a full-time minister.
+The wrestling of mind and heart, emotion and logic, call and career was very real.”
+With the counsel of his godly parents, Mark said yes, “stepped out of the boat”, and in 2003, embarked on an adventure as a full-time minister.

 Adventure Demands a Response

-In that particular incident, Neil responded to Mark’s strange desire with an invitation to go to the Gold Coast, which, incidentally, had great roller coasters.
-He proposed for Mark to join a two-day series of meetings with pastor friends of his, and afterwards, he could have all the roller coaster rides he wanted.
+In that particular incident, Neil responded to Mark’s strange desire with an invitation to go to the Gold Coast..
+He proposed for Mark to join a two-day series of meetings with pastor friends of his.

 During the first afternoon at the Gold Coast, Mark sat politely listening as a group of about ten pastors shared their different journeys.
 Somehow, Russell Evans, founder of renowned music ministry and church Planetshakers, turned to Mark (who had been sitting outside of the group) and asked him what he felt about life.
 Mark recalls stumbling through an unclear answer, but he remembers summing it up with, “I don’t know what it looks like, but all I know, is that while I’ve got breath in my lungs and strength in my bones, I want to serve the Lord.”